zzalscv2/FFEA/README.md

 where ` $FFEA_SRC ` denotes the directory with the FFEA sources while ` $FFEA_BUILD` is an arbitrary folder where the generated files will be placed.
-Several ` [OPTIONS] ` can be added to `cmake`, being the most important:
+Several ` [OPTIONS] ` can be added to `cmake`, being the most important ones:

   * `-DCMAKE_INSTALL_PREFIX=<install_dir>`       -  (default /usr/local) installation directory
   * `-DCMAKE_BUILD_TYPE=<Debug|Release>` -  (default Release) build type
   * `-DCMAKE_CXX_COMPILER=<program>`     -  (default g++)  C++ compiler.

 CMake will look for the required Boost and Eigen libraries.
-In the case they are not installed in a standard place, you can help CMake either through
+In the case they are not installed in a standard place, you can help CMake either through:

   * configuring with ` -DCMAKE_PREFIX_PATH="Path-to-Eigen;Path-to-Boost" `,
   * exporting enviroment variables ` EIGEN_HOME `  and ` BOOST_ROOT ` to the corresponding
       software folders
   * or configuring with ` -DEIGEN_HOME="Path-to-Eigen" ` and  ` -DBOOST_ROOT="Path-to-Boost" `

-Specific FFEA flags include:
+Additional specific FFEA flags include:

   * `USE_FAST`    (default ON) will try to find the best compiler flags in terms of performance.
   * `USE_OPENMP`  (default ON) will enable OpenMP parallel calculations.